 Your training begins the summer before your first year of medical school with a laboratory rotation of your choice and our Problem Solving in Biomedical Science course.
 Through lectures and collaborative problem solving, this course is designed to develop your analytical thinking skills and introduce you to current disease-oriented research problems.

 After the summer course, you begin our integrated MD/PhD curriculum with our Biomedical Science for MD/PhDs course, which builds on the medical school curriculum using a series of lectures, tutorials, and graduate-level journal clubs.

 Clinical experiences will be an important part of your curriculum from the very beginning.
-During your graduate school years, you may choose to carry out your thesis research in any of eight different multidisciplinary training areas.
+During your graduate school years, you may choose to carry out your thesis research in any of seven different multidisciplinary training areas.